 A brisk 15-minute walk two to four times a day is a great way to keep your Doxie moving and keep them in shape.
 Letting them run around the backyard and playing fetch is another great way for them to get their exercise.
 Some people even install sand pits for their Doxie to dig in so the yard does not get excavated.

 Avoid strenuous activities that could put a strain on your short-haired Dachshund’s back.
 Limit the number of stairs they have to climb and do not have them do many jumps that may jar their vertebrates.

 Grooming and Shedding

 Many people are under the misconception that the smooth-coated Dachshund does not shed.
-While they do not shed clumps of hair, they do shed and it is short, fine hairs that will get on your clothing and furniture.
+While they do not shed clumps of hair, they do shed and it is short, fine hairs that will get on your clothing and furniture (know more about grooming).

 Brush your short-haired Dachshund at least once a week to ensure that shedding is minimal, especially when the seasons change.
 Use a soft slicker brush or bristle brush to remove any loose hair and any dirt and debris that has collected on their coat.